-If you have a blockage or are scheduled to have your sewer or septic pipe cleaned, make sure the natural gas utility serving the area is contacted first (either by you or your sewer/septic cleaner) to determine if an in-line camera inspection is necessary.
+If you have a blockage or are scheduled to have your sewer or septic pipe cleaned, make sure PA One Call System is contacted first (either by you or your sewer/septic cleaner) to notify the utility companies of the drain cleaning to prevent possible contact with a cross bore and to determine if an in-line camera inspection is necessary.

 Some information courtesy of Peoples Natural Gas and the Cross Bore Safety Association.

 You can find out more about Cross Bores at www.peoples-gas.com/CrossBores.aspx and www.crossboresafety.org.